paladinze/ze-blog/data/posts/digital-farming.md

     <img src="/assets/blog/farming/entry.png" alt="drawing" />
 </div>

-To target WeChat and maximize reuse of existing resources, Taro was chosen as the hybrid development framework.
-It's an abstraction that sits above all existing mini-program frameworks and React Native.
+To target WeChat and maximize reuse of existing resources, `Taro` was chosen as the main hybrid development framework.
+It's an abstraction that sits above all existing mini program frameworks and React Native.
 It's framework-agnostic in terms of UI, thanks to its runtime, which is based on Web Components (using Stencil at the time of the rewrite).

 ![WeChat mini program](/assets/blog/farming/screenshot-all.jpeg)